13-Knightingale/albion/content/100 System Reference/109 Battlefield.md

 Each zone may contain multiple PCs (*& NPCs*), and may have interactable objects that the DM may describe as the battle progresses.
 Each zone will be clearly distinct, usually having a landmark (*i.e. Fireplace, Altar,* *Large Oak Tree*) to help the PCs further identify boundaries and ranges.

-Certain zones are connected, which represents the capability for a PC to move between them with a move action.
+Certain zones are connected, which represents the capability for a PC to travel between them with a move action.

 > [!warning] Not all zones connect, making traversing the battlefield of keen tactical importance.